Can You Transfer Your Extended Warranty?

 Some vehicle service contracts, such as EnduranceAdvantage™, can also help cover preventive maintenance for your car on top of providing comprehensive breakdown protection.
 This can include essential services such as oil changes, air filter replacements, and tire rotations, which are all crucial to ensuring your vehicle stays running properly for longer.
 In fact, regularly following your vehicle’s recommended maintenance schedule, commonly found in your owner’s manual, can help ensure vehicles can stay running for up to 15 years or longer.

 Roadside Assistance and Additional Benefits

 The right vehicle service contract can not only help you feel protected from costly repairs and maintenance, but it can also help you feel more comfortable on the road.
-Many protection plans will include benefits such as 24/7 roadside assistance in their coverage, such as with Endurance Elite Benefits that are available to new customers for 1 year with the purchase of any auto protection plan and a small fee.
+Many protection plans will automatically include benefits such as 24/7 roadside assistance in their coverage.
+Many will also include other additional benefits, such as Endurance Elite Benefits, which are available to new customers for one year with the purchase of any auto protection plan and paying a small fee.